 2. They put their alone time to good use

-How many introvert authors (think of J.K.
-Rowling) willingly sequester themselves to put to paper the twists and turns of the characters who will inhabit their readers’ imaginations?
-Spending alone time reading, meditating, or drawing fuels creativity, a valuable ally in any professional’s career.
+How many introvert authors (think of Sally Rooney) willingly sequestrate themselves to put to paper the twists and turns of the characters who will inhabit their readers’ imaginations?
+Spending alone time reading, meditating or drawing fuels creativity, a valuable ally in any professional’s career.

 3. They get to the bottom of things

 Undertaking research on a very pointed subject doesn’t scare them, on the contrary.
 In her TED talk, author (and self-proclaimed introvert) Susan Cain declared that writing her book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, took her seven years – “seven years of total bliss!”
 In a professional context, this tendency of digging deep helps an employee or leader to always be well-prepared and make informed decisions.

 4. They often prove to be skilled communicators

 In a Forbes article, you can read about an introverted financial officer who uses his company’s internal blog to ensure close contact with his employees.
 Liking writing not only allows him to formulate and communicate his ideas clearly, but also to express himself verbally and be accessible.
 In a digital age of social media and email, this is not to be overlooked!

 “I have to be very well-prepared to communicate effectively”, Brigitte Hébert admits.
 Though she envies her extrovert colleagues for whom speaking up comes much more naturally, she maintains that she is a sensitive manager who, over the years, has developed her ability “to connect mind to heart and create meaning”, which has had a positive impact on her communication.